AlphabetsAlphabets/MBUS/lesson1.md

 ### Efficiency
 > Getting the most output for the least inputs.

-Which each input is a resource that is used, the less resources are used the more efficient it is.
+Where each input is a resource and, the less resources are used the more efficient it is.
 The resource and be either financial, or in terms of number of workers needed to complete each task.